The exit time finite state projection scheme: bounding exit distributions and occupation measures of continuous-time Markov chains: Introduction

 Consequently, it follows from~\ref{thr:error_bound} that:

 If $\Ebl{\tau\wedge T_\infty}<\infty$, the approximation $\nu^r$ converges in total variation to the occupation measure $\nu$: \end{enumerate} \end{theorem}

 We refer to the upper bound $\varepsilon_r$ defined in~\eqref{eq:merr} as the \emph{error bound} of the scheme because it bounds the approximation error of $\mu^r$.
 Note that the error bound is easily calculated from $\mu^r$, hence assessing the quality of the approximation requires no extra effort.
 The bound $\varepsilon^\nu_r$ for the occupation measure $\nu^r$ is harder to evaluate because the mean exit time, $\Ebl{\tau}$, is unknown in general.
 However, an upper bound on $\Ebl{\tau}$ can be obtained through additional computations beyond the scope of this paper (Sec.~\ref{conclu}).

-Condition~\eqref{eq:qhatint} is a mild technical assumption made to simplify the exposition, which is easily checked and generally satisfied (e.g., if the chain is initialised deterministically) and ensures that the initial density of the exit distribution is bounded, $\mu(0,x)<\infty$ for all $x\in\s$.
+Condition~\eqref{eq:qhatint} is a mild technical assumption (e.g., it is satisfied if the chain is initialised deterministically) made to simplify the exposition by ensuring that the density of the exit distribution is finite at time zero: $\mu(0,x)<\infty$ for all $x\in\s$.